babaphillips/readme-generator/README.md

 ## Contributing

-When contributing to this repo, please first discuss the change you wish to make via issue, email or any other method with the owner of this repo, before making any changes.
+When contributing to this repository, please first discuss the change you wish to make via issue, email or any other method with the owner of this repo, before making any changes.

 ## Tests